wentam/bottom-bracket/README.md

 # AARRP (Assembly ARRay Processing)

+TODO: do we want to remove 'assembly' from the name?

-AARRP is a homoiconic assembly language designed to express the compilation of anything to anything through bottom-up abstraction.
+AARRP is a homoiconic language designed to express the compilation of anything to anything through bottom-up abstraction via macros written in anything.

 This is done with compilation of code to machine language in mind, but it's open-ended.

 * impl folder contains implementations of the language
 * notes folder contains general notes